Imranul-hassan/gadget-heaven-platform/README.md

-# GadgetHaven - E-commerce Platform
+# GadgetHeaven - E-commerce Platform

-GadgetHaven is a e-commerce platform for gadget shopping.
+GadgetHeaven is a e-commerce platform for gadget shopping.
 It includes intuitive navigation, categorized products, detailed product pages, a shopping cart, and a wishlist.
 Users can filter and sort items, with persistent data management via LocalStorage.

 ## Key Features